richardstartin/richardstartin.github.io/_posts/2018-02-23-iterating-over-a-bitset-in-java.md

 </tbody></table>
 </div>

 We still don't actually know the cost of the branch when it's taken every now and then.
 To estimate it, we need a new scenario (or new scenarios) which mix full and sparse words.
-As you might expect, having the <code language="java">WordConsumer</code> is great when one word in every few is full: the fast path is so much faster, it practically skips the word.
+As you might expect, having the `WordConsumer` is great when one word in every few is full: the fast path is so much faster, it practically skips the word.

 <div class="table-holder">
 <table class="table table-bordered table-hover table-condensed">